 According to the Washougal School District (http://www.washougal.k12.wa.us/)...
 "A few Washougal High School students are gearing up for an archaeological project that will have a lasting impact on the Washougal community.

-Selected by Washougal city manager, Nabiel Shawa, the team of students will spend the summer conducting research on petroglyphs indigenous to the Columbia River Gorge under the direction of noted historian and artist Rex Ziak
+Selected by Washougal city manager, Nabiel Shawa, the team of students will spend the summer conducting research on petroglyphs indigenous to the Columbia River Gorge under the direction of noted historian and artist Rex Ziak.

-be designated for an artwork display inside the city's new pedestrian tunnel being constructed under Highway 14.
+By summer's end, a set of petroglyphs will be designated for an artwork display inside the city's new pedestrian tunnel being constructed under Highway 14.

 Students selected for the work team are Emily Carroll, Kirstin Peterson, Patrick McCarthy, Sarah Walker, Chloe Kilgore, Brian Price, Paige Wade, Chris Norton, and Heather Mattole."